 - Upload here copies of your income tax returns or assessment for your income-related health care insurance contributions for the previous 2 years.

 - If you submit your application before 1 October and do not yet have a declaration or assessment from the previous year, send your declarations or assessments from 2 and 3 years ago.

 - If you have not filed an income tax return in the years mentioned, we will need proof of your income, a statement explaining why you did not file a tax return and/or indication from the tax authorities that you did not need to file a tax return.

-Create a PDF document with up to 20 images (max.
-100 MB) of your most important works from the past one to four years.
+Create a PDF document with up to 20 images of your most important works from the past 1 to 4 years.
 Begin with the most recent work.
 It can also help to include some images of the work in the context of presentations, such as an exhibition.
-In addition, you can upload sound or video/film fragments of up to 15 minutes (together max.
-300 MB).
+In addition, you can upload sound or video/film fragments of up to 15 minutes.
 This is possible, for example, if you make films, performances or installations.
+The total size and duration of the presentation (images and separate video or audio fragments) should not secede 300 MB and 15 minutes duration.
 Click here for the technical specifications for your uploaded documentation.